The Penn State College of Nursing

 The interdisciplinary Ph.D. program in nursing develops clinical scholars, faculty, and researchers who can teach and provide leadership through scientific inquiry and innovative practice.
 Individualized plans of study allow each student to develop depth of expertise and research capability within a specialized area that promotes career goals.
 The first two years of the interdisciplinary Ph.D. program are fully funded.

-School of Nursing Highlights
+College of Nursing Highlights

 – Offers associate, bachelor’s, master’s, and doctoral programs to more than 2,500 students annually at 13 Penn State campuses